- 2020-21 Curricular Dean: Dean Christine Schiwietz

-The Certificate in American Studies is a multi-disciplinary program offered at the Georgetown University in Qatar.
+The Certificate in American Studies is a multi-disciplinary program offered at Georgetown University in Qatar.
 It focuses on the American experience and its influence on politics.
 The program provides students with an understanding of the historic development of the American people and the evolution of American society.
 It explores political, cultural, economic, religious, and social themes across a variety of disciplines, as well as the activities of American institutions, at home and abroad.

-The Certificate in American Studies is modeled on other regional studies programs offered by GU-Qatar and on the Washington campus of Georgetown University.
+The Certificate in American Studies is modeled on other regional studies programs offered by GU-Q and the Washington campus of Georgetown University.
 Students take core courses in American Studies, focusing on Government, History, and Literature, which in different ways examine the thought, communications, and behavior that have shaped society in the United States.
 Students then select appropriate elective courses that match their specific interests of study.
 Finally, under the direction of a faculty member, each student writes a senior research thesis that organizes and focuses their studies.

 As an interdisciplinary program, American Studies:

-- Enables students to make connections across diverse fields of inquiry.
+- Enables students to make connections across diverse fields of inquiry

-- Facilitates the students’ ability to make cross-disciplinary connections and to consolidate their area of interest.
+- Facilitates the students’ ability to make cross-disciplinary connections and to consolidate their area of interest

 - Exposes students to theoretical, analytical, and methodological approaches from diverse perspectives, including cultural studies, history, the humanities, and the social sciences.